rithmschool/intermediate_javascript_exercises/ajax_with_jquery_exercise/readme.md

 __Requirements__

-* Uses the hacker news api to display top 10 stories
+* Uses the [Hacker News API](https://github.com/HackerNews/API) to display top 10 stories
 * The top 10 stories page should have a button to favorite each story.
 * In order to do anything with the favorites api, you must login first
 * On a separate page, use the stories api to display a list of favorites.